 So, check if your GPU is capable of supporting your games, applications, and graphics-intensive tasks.

 How to fix it

 The easiest option is to play fewer demanding games, run fewer applications, and perform tasks that do not overload the GPU.

-For games, you can try to lower the display resolution or graphics details in order to lessen the load on the graphics card or GPU.
+For games, you can try to lower the display resolution or graphics details to lessen the load on the graphics card or GPU.